Today in History: June 12

-In 1876, with the bridge towers completed to their final height of 277 feet above water, construction of the four great cables that suspend the bridge's roadway began.
+In 1876, with the bridge towers completed (external link) to their final height of 277 feet above water, construction of the four great cables (external link) that suspend the bridge's roadway began.
 The longest and heaviest cables that had ever been made (containing over 14,000 miles of wire weighing almost 3,500 tons), they were created using the same method that John A. Roebling had patented some 30 years before.
 Because of the scale of the operation, just making the cables took 18 months.
 When it came time to finally build the bridge's deck, steel-manufacturing technology had improved so much that it was possible to use steel instead of iron, further strengthening the bridge.
 With the deck floor in place, the bridge's supporting trusses were assembled and the visually stunning diagonal stays that stabilized the cable system were installed.

 The Brooklyn Bridge opened to citywide celebration on May 24, 1883.
 Over the next hundred years, the bridge became part of the romance of New York City.
 Poets and artists have long found the bridge a worthy subject and the Brooklyn Bridge continues to serve as the backdrop in countless photographs and films.

 On September 11, 2001, the Brooklyn Bridge took on a different form of symbolism.
 In the wake of the attacks on the World Trade Center, thousands of pedestrians used the bridge to escape Lower Manhattan on foot.